 While the dictionary definition doesn’t say this, I also believe that life’s paradoxes are related to life’s synchronicities.
 At first glance this may not make sense but consider this: how often do the contradictions of life lead to the coincidences of life?

 I certainly have a hunch there’s a relationship there.
-But I’ll get back to you on that in another post.
+What do you think about that?

 Good judgment comes from experience, and experience comes from bad judgment. –Rita Mae Brown

-One thing I know for sure: life paradoxes are frequent topics in my therapy and coaching work.
+One thing I know for certain: life paradoxes are frequent topics in my therapy and coaching work.

 Of course, how could they not be?
 Life paradoxes are often what bring people into therapy and coaching.
 And while I love them and recognize their implicit wisdom, I also know they can create immense challenges for human beings.